friedrith/node-wifi/CONTRIBUTING.md

   because having a module compatible with all platforms is the main concern of `node-wifi`.

 **May the force be with you !!**

+## Coding Rules

+To keep the code base of commitlint neat and tidy the following rules apply to every change

+- `prettier` is king
+- `eslint` is awesome
+- Favor micro library over swiss army knives (rimraf, ncp vs. fs-extra)
+- Be awesome

+> use commands `npm run eslint` and `npm run prettier:check` to be sure your code respect coding rules.

 ## Commit Rules